techiaith/word2vec-cy/README.md

 #  ('hyfforddai', 0.44232702255249023)]
 ```

-Ariannwyd creu'r model hwn gan Lywodraeth Cymru fel rhan o broject Iriaith.
+Ariannwyd creu'r model hwn gan Lywodraeth Cymru.

-*The creation of this model was financed by the Welsh Government as part of the Iriaith project.*
+*The creation of this model was financed by the Welsh Government.*

 At ddiben gwerthuso'r project, mae rhestr o bob gair a'i fector cyfatebol ar gael fel a ganlyn: